MPh-py/MPh/docs/installation.md

 in the console, will be found as well, even if in a custom location.

-If you want to be able to select an alternative Comsol installation via MPh's API, like by passing the `version` option to {func}`mph.start`, and that Comsol version happens to be installed in a custom location, you can [create a symbolic link] in `~/.local` on Linux and in `~/Application` on macOS.
+If you want to be able to select an alternative Comsol installation via MPh's API, by passing the `version` argument to {func}`mph.start`, and that Comsol version happens to be installed in a custom location, you can [create a symbolic link] in `~/.local` on Linux and in `~/Application` on macOS.
 Have it point to the corresponding Comsol folder and give the link a name that starts with `comsol`.